meoiswa/MagitekStratagem/README.md

  - Implement a generalized IPositionalService that can support other types of positional tracking.
    - Refactor TobiiService to implement IPositionalService.
    - Implement loading of IPositionalServices on runtime.
- - Modify Closest Match detection to use rays to detect hitboxes.
  - Refactor `TobiiPlugin.Update` to not rely on `ImGui.GetIO()` as this may cause issues down the line.

 # Special Thanks
- - Wintermute for the Highlight GameObject sig, and plenty of guidance.
+ - Wintermute for the Highlight GameObject sig, and plenty of guidance, in particular with the Ray casting.
  - Avafloww for the Tab Targeting sigs, that somehow still work despite all the patches.